mattmotoki/mattmotoki.github.io/content/published/cell-division.md

 # Future Add-Ons
 There are many variations on this game that can be played.
 What follows is an unordered list of possible improvements/variants of the game.

-* **Stem Cells**: Undifferentiated cell that can become partially colored once fully surrounded.
+* **Stem Cells**: Undifferentiated cells that can become partially colored once fully surrounded.
 If fully surrounded, the center of the stem cells can also be colored, resulting in a cell with a total of nine divisions.

 * **Time Limit**: Getting the first move can be an advantage, especially on the medium board configuration.
 To mitigate this, the game can stop a few rounds early.
-For example, in the medium board configuration, if the game stops one round early then both players will get have an equal number o moves.
+For example, in the medium board configuration, if the game stops one round early, then both players will have an equal number of moves.

 * **Attack/Defense Moves**: Give players access to the strong acid HCl and the strong base NaOH.
 Each acid/base will destroy the other player's cells while leaving their cells intact.
 Similarly, isopropyl alcohol can be played to destroy any cell.
-Let players enforce their cells with cell walls (or membranes) to guard agAInst HCl/NaOH/Alcohol attacks.
+Let players enforce their cells with cell walls (or membranes) to guard against HCl/NaOH/alcohol attacks.

 * **Triangular and Hexagonal Grids**: Storing a board defined over these grids can be done by modifying what it means to be adjacent to another cell.
 Thus, boards can be stored and analyzed in a similar way to the rectangular grid.
 The approximations that the AI opponents use will most likely generalize well to these types of grids.